• Skip to content

 A baby or young child with an earache might pull or tug the affected ear.
 They might also seem generally irritable and have trouble sleeping.

-If your child has a continuing earache or sore ear that doesn’t getter better with pain relief medicine, you should take them to see your GP.
+If your child has a sore ear that doesn’t get better with pain relief medicine, you should take them to see your GP.
+They should also see a GP if there’s swelling or redness behind the ear.
+The redness might look purple or grey on darker skin.

 If there’s discharge in the ear, your GP might take a swab for testing.
-This can help the GP work out what kind of germ is causing the earache.
+This can help the GP work out what kind of germ is causing the soreness.

 Some GPs might also test the pressure behind the ear drum using a special probe.
-This test can help the GP work out whether there is any fluid or infection behind the ear drum.
+This test can help the GP work out whether there’s any fluid behind the ear drum.

 Earache treatment depends on the cause of the earache.

-If your child has a sore ear because of an ear infection, your GP will consider what’s causing the infection before deciding on treatment.
-For example, your GP will prescribe antibiotics if your child has an ear infection caused by bacteria.
+If an ear infection is causing your child’s ear pain, your GP will consider what’s causing the infection before deciding on treatment.
+For example, your GP might prescribe antibiotics if your child has an ear infection caused by bacteria.

-If the sore ear is caused by a nearby infection like tonsillitis or sinusitis, your GP will tell you what to do about these conditions.
+If tonsillitis, sinusitis or another nearby infection is making your child’s ear sore, your GP will tell you what to do about these conditions.

 Supported By